nl-0002/hr-machine-learning/README.md

 ## About

 This repository host **Python based scripts for HR Machine Learning**.
+It provides a skeleton for users to train models and hosting the model on fastapi to allow API calls to be made for predictions.

 ## Prerequisites for Development
 - Python version >= 3.9, <3.10